Britain's FTSE falls as financials falter, BOJ disappoints

 Financial stocks were the biggest drag on the market,

-knocking over 14 points off the FTSE 100 index, led lower by a 5
+knocking more than 21 points off the FTSE 100 index, led lower

 "Overall, Lloyds' results looked in-line with forecasts, but